Characterization of room-temperature in-plane magnetization in thin flakes of CrTe$_2$ with a single spin magnetometer: Introduction

 In this work, we follow an alternative research direction by studying the room-temperature magnetic properties of micron-sized flakes exfoliated from a \CT crystal with $1T$ structure.
 In its bulk form, this layered transition metal dichalcogenide is a ferromagnet with {\it in-plane} magnetization, {\it i.e.} pointing perpendicular to the $c$ axis, and a $T_{\rm c}$ around $320$~K~\cite{Freitascrte22015}.
 This combination of properties is unique in the growing family of vdW ferromagnets.
 Recent studies have reported that the magnetic order is preserved at room temperature in exfoliated \CT flakes with thicknesses in the range of a few tens of nanometers~\cite{suncrte22019,Coraux2020}.
 However, obtaining quantitative estimates of the magnetization in such micron-sized flakes remains a difficult task, which requires the use of non-invasive magnetic microscopy techniques combining high sensitivity with high spatial resolution.
 These performances are offered by magnetometers employing a single nitrogen-vacancy (NV) defect in diamond as an atomic-size quantum sensor~\cite{Gupi_Nature2008,Maze2008,rondinmagnetometry2014}.
 In recent years, this microscopy technique has found many applications in condensed matter physics~\cite{casola_probing_2018}, including the study of chiral spin textures in ultrathin magnetic materials~\cite{TetienneNatComm2015,SkYacoby2018,ChauleauNatMat}, current flow imaging in graphene~\cite{YacobyNature2020} and the analysis of the magnetic order in vdW magnets down to the monolayer limit~\cite{Thielcri32019,Tetienne2020,arXivWrachtrup}.
 Here we use scanning-NV magnetometry to infer quantitatively the in-plane magnetization in exfoliated \CT flakes under ambient conditions.
-Our measurements confirm that the ferromagnetic order is preserved in few tens of nanometers thick flakes, although with a low room-temperature magnetization $M\sim 25$~kA/m.
+Our measurements confirm that the ferromagnetic order is preserved in few tens of nanometers thick flakes, although with a low room-temperature magnetization $M\sim 27$~kA/m.
 This value is five times smaller that the one measured in a bulk \CT crystal.
 Such a reduction of the magnetization is attributed to a decreased Curie temperature in exfoliated flakes.
+Moreover, our results show that shape anisotropy alone does not fix the in-plane orientation of the magnetization in micron-sized \CT flakes, pointing out the existence of a substantial magnetocrystalline anisotropy.